the-real-py/bar-assistant-mcp/README.md

 ## Features

+- 🍹 List all bars you have access to
 - 📋 View ingredients on your bar shelf
 - 🍸 See cocktails you can make with what you have
 - ➕ Add ingredients to your shelf